Senate Bill 618

-In October 2011, Govenor Brown signed Senate Bill 618.
-The bill authorizes parties to a Williamson Act contract, under specific circumstances, after approval by the Department of Conservation, and in consultation with the Department of Food and Agriculture, to mutually agree to rescind the contract in order to simultaneously enter into a solar-use easement.
-In most cases, the easement will require that the land be used for solar photovoltaic facilities for a term no less than 20 years.
+Senate Bill 618 (Statutes of 2011, Chapter 596) authorizes the parties to a Land Conservation (Williamson) Act or Farmland Security Zone contract, after an eligibility determination and management plan review, to mutually agree to rescind a contract (or a portion of) in order to simultaneously enter into a solar-use easement.
+The new easement would require that the land be used for solar photovoltaic facilities for a term of 20 years, or if the landowner requests, for a term of not less than 10 years.

-For additional information regarding Solar-use Easements, or the Williamson Act Program, please call 916-324-0850, or email
+For additional information regarding Solar-Use Easements, or the Williamson Act Program, please call (916) 324-0850, or email